+Annual General Meeting Held On Special Resolution Passed For

+27.09.2019 NIL

+29.09.2018 NIL

+30.09.2017 NIL

-Annual General Meeting Held On Special Resolution Passed For 29.09.2018 NIL 30.09.2017 NIL 30.09.2016 To consider and determine the fees for delivery of any document through a particular mode of delivery to a member c.
-Passing of resolution by postal ballot: During the period under review, your a.
-Disclosures on materially significant related party transactions that may have Potential conflict with the interest of the Company at large:
+30.09.2016 1.
+To consider and determine the fees for delivery of any document through a particular mode of delivery to a member.

-Company has not passed any resolution through Postal Ballot process.
+c.
+Passing of resolution by postal ballot: During the period under review, your Company has not passed any resolution through Postal Ballot process.